rmloveland/edwin-restclient/README.md

 # A REST client workflow for Edwin

+## Overview

+This project aims to integrate a REST client into the Edwin editor.
+Right now the basic workflow is as follows:

+1. Navigate to a buffer containing JSON (or other) text you'd like to send in a request

+2. Select all text in the region

+3. Call the combination of shell and Edwin commands that properly escape that text and send it to the API as defined by `restclient.scm`.

+So far it has three moving parts: `scurl`, a simplified curl wrapper written in Scsh, `json-escape.scm`, which escapes JSON strings into a format suitable to feed to `scurl`, and `restclient.scm`, some MIT Scheme code that runs in Edwin and tries to glue it all together.

+Read on for the ugly details.

 ## Scurl, a curl wrapper

 `Scurl.scm` is a highly simplified Scsh wrapper for [curl(1)](http://curl.haxx.se/docs/manpage.html).
 You generate s-expressions of the form